 Trivia: Each guest room in the Admiral Fell Inn is named after known personalities who contributed to Baltimore’s rich history.
-There are also Ghost Tours being offered in the hotel as it is also considered as one of the most haunted hotels in America.
-Will you dare go on such tour to get a few goose bumps?
+There are also Ghost Tours being offered in the hotel as it is also considered one of the most haunted hotels in America.
+Will you dare go on such a tour to get a few goosebumps?

 The Omni Homestead Resort

-Built-in 1776 by Capt.
+Built in 1776 by Capt.
 Thomas Bullitt, the Omni Homestead Resort started as an 18-room wooden hotel.
-It suffered a huge fire that started in the hotel’s pastry shop in 1901, but thanks to the restoration efforts of its succeeding owner Mr. M.E.
-Ingalls, it bounced back to business and even expanded.
+It suffered a huge fire that started in the hotel’s pastry shop in 1901, but thanks to the restoration efforts of its succeeding owner, it bounced back into business and even expanded.

 Trivia: The 300-acre land area of the Omni Homestead Resort housed several natural hot springs back then, including the Jefferson pool.
 One of its famed guests is former President Thomas Jefferson, who was said to have spent three weeks soaking himself in one of the natural hot springs.
 Hence, that particular hot spring was named after him.